Accounting Journal Entries: Definition, How-to, and Examples

 A journal entry is a record of a financial transaction in your accounting system.
 It shows which accounts are affected, whether they are debited or credited, the transaction amount, and the date.

-Every accounting transaction begins as a journal entry before it appears in the general ledger and financial statements.
+Every journal transaction starts here before moving into the ledger and financial statements.

 In simple terms, journal entries answer three questions: